Zipline (drone delivery company): United States

 As of 2018, Zipline was working with the FAA to develop rules for drone operation beyond the line of sight.

 During the COVID-19 pandemic in 2020, the FAA granted a Part 107 waiver to Novant Health in partnership with Zipline for the delivery of medical supplies and personal protective equipment to facilities in North Carolina.
 The company plans to offer deliveries to homes.

 On November 18, 2021, Zipline started a trial service with Walmart for e-commerce shopping deliveries in Pea Ridge, Arkansas.
 The service, selectable to online shoppers using a special mobile app, could deliver to all residences within 50 mi of a particular Walmart store in Pea Ridge during daylight hours.

 On June 21, 2022, the license "Package Delivery by Drone (Part 135)" was granted.

 On October 4, 2022, Zipline began commercial delivery services in Salt Lake City, Utah, in partnership with Intermountain Healthcare.

+On September 18, 2023, the FAA announced it had authorized Zipline to begin making commercial deliveries beyond the line of sight without visual observers.

-In early 2025, Zipline partnered with Walmart to offer deliveries in the Dallas–Fort Worth metroplex using Platform 2 drones.
+In April 2025, Zipline began making deliveries for Walmart in the Dallas–Fort Worth metroplex using Platform 2 drones.